PnS2018/pns2018.github.com/session_03.md

 In above example, the input feature map is a 3D tensor, and respectively, the filter is also a 3D tensor.
 In ConvNets, every _convolution layer_ usually has $$K_{m}$$ filters, each filter can generate __one__ output feature map.
 Hence, the filters of a convolution layer can be characterized as a 4D tensor `number of filters x number of channels x height of filters x width of filters`.
 The input feature map is then transformed from a 3D tensor to another 3D tensor.

+__Remark__: The number of channels/feature maps is also called the __depth__ of the layer input and output.

+__Remark__: We use "feature map" and "channel" interchangeably for describing the layer input and output.
+For filters, we only use the term "channel" for describing its depth.

-Additionally, there are two additional configurations to the convolution operation: _padding_ and _strides_.
+Additionally, there are two configurations for defining the convolution layer: _padding_ and _strides_.
 The padding operation pads additional rows and columns to each channel of the input feature maps.
 Usually, the operation pads a constant value such as 0.
 In some cases, one might appends values that are generated from some distribution.
-The strides describes how we slide the filter.
+The strides describes how we slide the filters.
 When the stride is 1, then we move the filters one pixel at a time.
 When the stride is 2, then the filters jump two pixels at a time.
-The above example has a stride of two in both horizontal and vertical directions.
+The above example has a stride that is equal to two in both horizontal and vertical directions.

-__Remarks__: the number of channels/feature maps is also called _depth_ of the layer input and output.

-__Remarks__: We use "feature map" and "channel" interchangeably for describing the layer input and output.
-For filters, we only use the term "channel" for describing its depth.

 With the informal description above, we can now formally describe the convolution layer.
-The weights of the $$l$$-th convolutional layer can be defined as a 4D tensor where the dimension of the tensor is determined by number of filters $$K_{m}$$, number of channels $$K_{n}$$, the height of the filters $$K_{h}$$ and the width of the filters $$K_{w}$$ (e.g., $$\mathbf{W}^{l}\in\mathbb{R}^{K_{m}\times K_{n}\times K_{h}\times K_{w}}$$).
+The weights of the $$l$$-th convolution layer can be defined as a 4D tensor where the dimension of the tensor is determined by number of filters $$K_{m}$$, number of channels $$K_{n}$$, the height of the filters $$K_{h}$$ and the width of the filters $$K_{w}$$ (e.g., $$\mathbf{W}^{l}\in\mathbb{R}^{K_{m}\times K_{n}\times K_{h}\times K_{w}}$$).
 The bias is a 1D tensor where the length is equal to the number of filters (e.g., $$\mathbf{b}^{l}\in\mathbb{R}^{K_{m}}$$).
 Let the input feature maps $$\mathbf{F}$$ be a 3D tensor where the dimension is defined as number of feature maps $$N_{f}$$, the height of the feature map $$N_{h}$$ and the width of the feature map $$N_{w}$$ (e.g., $$\mathbf{F}\in\mathbb{R}^{N_{f}\times N_{h}\times N_{w}}$$).
 Note that the MLP network is a special case when $$N_{h}=N_{w}=1$$.

 $$